Last Updated on January 26, 2021

 Protein balls & weight management

-These energy balls are for sure the perfect snacks before or after an exhausting work out.
+These high fiber energy balls are for sure the perfect snacks before or after an exhausting work out.
 But when it comes to weight management I highly recommend to indulge wisely.

 I often use them as little dessert after a wholesome meal and one ball is usually enough with my espresso to be satisfied.

 You know that peanut butter is very high in fat, so I don't have to point it out.
 Yes, it contains more unsaturated fat than saturated fat and on top of that also 30% protein and yet, to prevent weight gain you should watch your overall fat consumption.

 So, if weight loss is an issue for you, I recommend to not eating more than 1 peanut butter protein ball per day, no matter which recipe you choose.